Europe shares sag as Ukraine woes, mixed updates weigh

 By Blaise Robinson and Sudip Kar-Gupta

-PARIS/LONDON, April 15 European stocks sank on Tuesday, resuming last week's sell-off as worries over escalating tension in Ukraine and weak updates by bellwethers including Nestle spooked investors.
+PARIS/LONDON, April 15 Worries over escalating tension in Ukraine and weak updates by bellwethers including Nestle held back European stocks on Tuesday.

-Renewed concerns over the pace of growth in China ahead of GDP figures due on Wednesday also weighed on sentiment, with mining giants BHP Billiton and Rio Tinto losing 2 percent ant 3.1 percent respectively.

-According to a Reuters poll, China is forecast to have grown at its slowest rate in five years in the first quarter, growing by 7.3 percent, although speculations of a lower growth rate on Tuesday prompted investors to dump European mining shares, traders said.

-The FTSEurofirst 300 index of top European shares ended 1 percent lower at 1,306.85 points, resuming last week's slide during which the index lost about 3 percent, before slightly bouncing back on Monday.
+At 1428 GMT, the FTSEurofirst 300 index of top European shares was down 0.6 percent, at 1,311.35, resuming last week's slide during which the index lost about 3 percent, before slightly bouncing back on Monday.

-The euro zone's blue-chip Euro STOXX 50 index dropped 1.3 percent to 3,091.52 points, closing below a key support level, its 50-day moving average, sending a bearish technical signal.
+The euro zone's blue-chip Euro STOXX 50 index was down 0.7 percent at 3,108.98 points, testing a key support level, its 50-day moving average, for the third straight session.
+Breaking below it would send a bearish technical signal.

 "We're cautious in the short term, we're waiting to see how the geopolitical situation evolves.
 There are a lot of uncertainties about Ukraine, which could become a negative catalyst for stocks if things spin out of control," Barclays France director Franklin Pichard said.